BetterRules/openfisca-aotearoa/README.md

 This repository is here to help you quickly bootstrap and use your own OpenFisca country package.

-## Bootstrapping Your Country Package
+## Bootstrapping your Country Package

 This set of instructions will create your own copy of this boilerplate directory and customise it to the country you want to work on: